Chapter 2. Preparing for the Migration

 broker.xml file.
 For more information about the

-broker.xml structure and default configuration settings, see Configuration in Using AMQ Broker.
+broker.xml structure and default configuration settings, see Understanding the default broker configuration in Configuring AMQ Broker.

 2.5.
 Verifying that Clients Can Connect to the Broker Instance